timmooore/COEN390-HydroHomie/README.md

-# Happy Drivers 🚗😊
+# Hydro Homie 🚗😊

-Happy Drivers is a joyful car rental web application that simplifies the process of renting vehicles.
-Rent your car [Here](http://www.HappyDrivers.com)
+Are you looking to track your water consumption?
+Here is a designated app connected to our water bottle that helps you monitor your water intake and provides feedback through various notifications.

 ## Project Overview